 Most of the records have been digitized and are indexed by name.
 Over the coming years, more digital images and nominal indexes will be available on the Library and Archives Canada website.
 The Search Help pages for databases and for the collections of digitized microforms explain how the records are arranged, how to search the records and how to obtain copies.

 Some Provincial Archives hold records relating to immigration.

 Library and Archives Canada does not hold copies of post-1935 records.
 Records of immigrants arriving at Canadian land and seaports from January 1, 1936 onwards remain in the custody of Citizenship and Immigration Canada.
 To request a copy of another person's immigration record, you must mail a signed request to the under-noted office:

 Citizenship and Immigration Canada

 Deportation records on individual immigrants and deportees were not retained by the old Immigration Branch.
-References to some general files relating to deportation, that sometimes include lists of names can be found in Record Group 76 in Archives Search database.
+References to some general files relating to deportation, which sometimes include lists of names, can be found in Record Group 76 in Archives Search database.
 Use keywords such as "deportation" "deported" "undesirable" "undesirables" "insane" and RG76.

 Consult also the thematic guide Deportation from Canada, 1893-1977.